TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/v2-problemscopingques-changesqlversionedition.md

             "visibility": null,
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "What area do you need assistance troubleshooting?", "watermarkText": "Choose an option",
+            "displayLabel": "What area do you need assistance with troubleshooting?", "watermarkText": "Choose an option",
             "content": null,
             "infoBalloonText": null,